akinnee/Backbone.RPC2/README.md

 // so this works with requirejs, node require, commonjs, etc. var RPC2 = require('backbone.rpc2');

+// Models which should sync using the RPC 2.0 service must extend
+// Backbone RPC2's Model instead of Backbone.Model directly.
 var BaseModel = RPC2.Model.extend({

     url: 'https://url.to/jsonrpc/service',